handsontable/handsontable/docs/content/guides/columns/column-filter.md

           className: 'htCenter',
         },
       ]}
-      // enable the column menu, but display the filter menu items dropdownMenu={['filter_by_condition', 'filter_by_value', 'filter_action_bar']}
+      // enable the column menu, but display only the filter menu items dropdownMenu={['filter_by_condition', 'filter_by_value', 'filter_action_bar']}
       // enable filtering
       filters={true}